sobolevn/sobolevn.github.io/_talks/moscow-python-conf-2018.md

 tags: python
 ---

-I wanted to show how much things are not covered by traditional `python` linters.
+I wanted to show how many things are not covered by traditional `python` linters.
 And why it is important to have static analysis as strict as possible.

 This talk features [`wemake-python-styleguide`](https://github.com/wemake-services/wemake-python-styleguide).